AlterX76/Solomon/README.md

 Solomon - version 2.7
 =======

-Cross-platform network framework library to implement client/server architectures.
+Cross-platform network framework library to implement client/server or peer-to-peer architectures.

 Add astonishing and professional functionalities to your mobile/desktop applications easily.
 Just create your own logical protocol and objects and you are ready with your software!